Teddy95/node-azure-test/README.md

 ## Some boilerplate?

-You can use [this boilerplate](https://github.com/Teddy95/webapp-boilerplate) on Azure, simply follow the rules above! :D
+You can use [this boilerplate](https://github.com/Teddy95/webapp-boilerplate) (including Express.js, Marko.js & Webpack) on Azure, simply follow the rules above! :D